venkateshk111/dev-to-posts/posts/terraform/02-tf-aws-ebs-ec2-replacement-fix.md

 - **Project Delays**: Rebuilding instances takes time we didn't have in our delivery schedule
 - **Data Loss Risk**: If you're not careful, you could lose data on the existing volumes
-- **Configuration Hassle**: All your instance-specific configurations need to be rebuilt
+- **Configuration Management**: All your instance-specific configurations need to be rebuilt
 - **Testing Impact**: Having to recreate and revalidate everything disrupts the testing timeline

-This wasn't just annoying – it was threatening our project deadline.
-We needed a clean way to add storage without rebuilding the entire infrastructure.
+This wasn't just annoying, it was threatening our project deadline.
+We needed a clean way to add new EBS volumes without recreating the entire EC2 instance.

 ## What Was Actually Happening

-The issue was with how the terraform-aws-modules/terraform-aws-ec2-instance module handled EBS volumes.
+The issue was with how the [terraform-aws-modules/terraform-aws-ec2-instance](https://github.com/terraform-aws-modules/terraform-aws-ec2-instance) module handled EBS volumes.
 When you modify the EBS volume configuration for an existing instance, instead of creating the new volume and attaching it (which is what you'd want), the module was treating it as a change that required instance replacement.

-This behavior made sense from a Terraform perspective – it was being cautious about state changes – but it definitely didn't make sense from a practical operations perspective.
+This behavior made sense from a Terraform perspective, it was being cautious about state changes, but it definitely didn't make sense from a practical operations perspective.

 ### Sample code